 post Form H2067-MC, Managed Care Programs Communication, in TxMedCentral to the XXXSPW folder, using the appropriate naming convention, informing the MCO to continue services due to the timely appeal (if services have already ended, the MCO reinitiates services immediately);

-extend the end date of the current ISP an additional four calendar months; and
+extend the end date of the current ISP an additional four months; and

-send an email to ERS on Medical Assistance Only (MAO) cases as notification that a timely appeal was submitted and enrollment should remain open.
+send an email to ERS on medical assistance only (MAO) cases as notification that a timely appeal was submitted and enrollment should remain open.

 ERS, within 10 days of receiving the fair hearings officer's decision, carries out the decision.
 See Section 4234, Hearing Decision.